ViniciusLagoGehrke/FrontEnd_Portfolio/README.md

 - Projects page
 - Preconfigured security headers
 - SEO friendly with RSS feed, sitemaps and more!

-## Quick Start Guide

-2. Personalize `siteMetadata.js` (site related information)
-3. Modify the content security policy in `next.config.js` if you want to use any analytics provider or a commenting solution other than giscus.
-4. Personalize `authors/default.md` (main author)
-5. Modify `projectsData.js`
-6. Modify `headerNavLinks.js` to customize navigation links
-7. Add blog posts
-8. Deploy on Vercel

 ## Extend / Customize